wilsonliaows/docs/connectors/on-prem-files/rename-file-action.md

     <tr>
       <td>File</td>
       <td>
-        Select the file to move.
+        Select the file to rename.
 This can be done either by selecting a file from the pick list, or toggling the input field to text mode and providing the folder path.
-Only files can be moved.
+Only files can be renamed.
       </td>
     </tr>
     <tr>
-      <td>Destination folder</td>
+      <td>New file name</td>
       <td>
-        Select the destination folder to move the selected file to.
-This can be done either by selecting a folder from the pick list, or toggling the input field to text mode and providing the folder path.
+        Provide the new name of the file, including extension.
+This should only be the file name without any path.
       </td>
     </tr>
   </tbody>